microsoft/Kusto-Query-Language/doc/series-iirfunction.md

 ## Arguments

-* *x*: Dynamic array cell that is an array of numeric values, typically the resulting output of [make-series](make-seriesoperator.md) or [make_list](makelist-aggfunction.md) operators.
+* *x*: Dynamic array of numeric values, typically the resulting output of [make-series](make-seriesoperator.md) or [make_list](makelist-aggfunction.md) operators.
-* *b*: A constant expression containing the numerator coefficients of the filter (stored as a dynamic array of numeric values).
+* *b*: Dynamic array of numeric values, containing the numerator coefficients of the filter.
-* *a*: A constant expression, like *b*.
-Containing the denominator coefficients of the filter.
+* *a*: Dynamic array of numeric values, containing the denominator coefficients of the filter.

 > [!IMPORTANT]
 > The first element of `a` (that is, `a[0]`) mustn't be zero, to avoid division by 0.
 See the [formula below](#the-filters-recursive-formula).